NORTH AMERICAN NUMBERING PLAN ADMINISTRATION

 These countries include the United States and its territories, Canada, Bermuda, Anguilla, Antigua & Barbuda, the Bahamas, Barbados, the British Virgin Islands, the Cayman Islands, Dominica, the Dominican Republic, Grenada, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent and the Grenadines, Trinidad and Tobago, and Turks & Caicos.

 Regulatory authorities in each participating country have plenary authority over numbering resources but the participating countries share numbering resources cooperatively.

-AT&T; developed the North American Numbering Plan in 1947 to simplify and facilitate direct dialing of long distance calls.
+AT&T developed the North American Numbering Plan in 1947 to simplify and facilitate direct dialling of long distance calls.
 Implementation of the plan began in 1951.